looknd/vue-cnode-1/README.md

 ======
-This vue-node is a html5 webapp which is accomplished in Vue.js and packed in Webpack.
+This vue-node is a html5 webapp which is accomplished with Vue.js and packed with Webpack.
 In back-end, using the APIs supplied by [cnode](https://cnodejs.org/).
 Set the accesstoken then you can login.